BackToAction/ARCore/README.md

 ### Note:
 - This Plugin Will Be Update 'Not To Frequently' Due To I(HyGlobalHD) Can't Test The Plugin Cause I Use x86 Window And Pocketmine Not Support It Anymore.
 Note: Sobb Sobb Cry Cry :P
 - See [TODO](https://github.com/BackToAction/ARCore/blob/master/TODO.md)
-- **This Plugin Does Not Support Lastest Pocketmine-MP Server Or Something Similiar.**
+- **This Plugin Does Not Support Latest Pocketmine-MP Server Or Something Similiar.**

 ### NOTICE:
 - Please Read This For Contributers. [__Click Me.__](https://github.com/BackToAction/ARCore/blob/master/CONTRIBUTING.md)